 Ducklings Grade 1, 2 and 3

 The Ducklings badges are for beginner swimmers and the children can progress through from Ducklings 1 to Ducklings 3.
 The main focus of these badges is water safety and confidence.
 The children will learn about pool safety and will develop their ability to play and move in the water comfortably and confidently.
 They will achieve this through exercises such as kicking and travelling on their front and back for a maximum distance of 5 meters.
-This level is conducted in shallow water where the use of goggles is not allowed to achieve optimum water confidence.
+This level is conducted in shallow water where the use of goggles is optional.

 The Dolphin Award is for children that have a little experience in the pool but are still developing their confidence.
 This award involves a range of stationary and moving skills such as floating, log rolls, gliding, kicking and travelling on their front and back for a maximum distance of 10 meters.
 This level takes place in waist deep water and requires the students to wear goggles.